Why do so many people struggle to play lightning fast guitar picking tremolo technique?

 Concentrate on keeping these muscles relaxed as your speed increases.

-Continue gradually increasing your speed until you are tremolo picking at the highest speed you can play at.
+Continue gradually increasing your speed until you are using guitar picking tremolo technique at the highest speed you can play at.
 Sustain this speed for 10-15 seconds.

 Step Four: Rest your hands for 30 seconds and repeat steps 1-3 several more times (for a total of 15-20 minutes of practice).